 WordPress is the CMS (Content Management System) most used by people who are starting their lives as web developers.
-Due to the ease of use of its functions.
-But to create a professional website, even in WordPress, one should devote and study their deepest functions.
-Here are some advices about advantages and disadvantages of using WordPress.
+Due to the ease of use of functions.
+But to create a professional website, even in WordPress, should devote and study deepest functions.
+Here is some advice about the advantages and disadvantages of using WordPress.

 1- Simple Interface: